by Donna Woolfolk Cross

 Ms. Cross brings to life the story of a young girl with an inquisitive mind in a period of time when women were considered to be without the capacity think.
 They were subservient to man according to “God’s Will,” and did as they were told.

-Joan’s brothers are preparing to go to religious school and she has the audacity to ask why she can’t go to.
+Joan’s brothers are preparing to go to religious school, and she dares to ask why she can’t go to.
 Her elder brother takes pity on her and shows her the way that only men can go – school to learn the scriptures.

 Thrilling and educational circumstances lead Joan through a labyrinth of events which graduates her status in a man’s religious clerical system that does not identify her as a woman.
 It is her knowledge accumulated over the years which elevates her to prominence as Lord of the Roman Church.